USS New Jersey (BB-16)

-USS New Jersey (BB-16) was the fourth of five Virginia-class battleships of the United States Navy, and the first ship to carry her name.
+USS New Jersey (hull number BB-16) was the fourth of five Virginia-class battleships of the United States Navy, and the first ship to carry her name.
 She was laid down at the Fore River Shipbuilding Company in Quincy, Massachusetts, in May 1902, launched in November 1904, and commissioned into the fleet in May 1906.
 The ship was armed with an offensive battery of four 12 in guns and eight 8 in guns, and she was capable of a top speed of 19 kn.

 New Jersey spent her entire career in the Atlantic Fleet.
 In late 1906, she took part in the Second Occupation of Cuba, and she participated in the Jamestown Exposition in April – May 1907.
 At the end of the year, she joined the Great White Fleet for its circumnavigation of the globe, which lasted into 1909.
 The ship spent the following five years conducting peacetime training.
 In April 1914, New Jersey took part in the occupation of Veracruz during the Mexican Revolution.
 During World War I, she was used as a training ship, and after the war, she was tasked with transporting American soldiers back from Europe.
 New Jersey was decommissioned in 1920 and slated for destruction in bombing tests in 1923.
 Martin NBS-1 bombers sank the ship on 5 September 1923 in a series of bomb attacks.